Zveaga/bankist/README.md

 # Bankist
-Bankist is a simple two-player dice game simulator.
+Bankist is a banking app simulator that allows users to log in, view their account ballance, request loans, view their transaction history, transfer money to other accounts, and close their account.

-## How to play
+## How to run
-- Clone the repository and open the index.html page to start the game
+- Clone the repository and open the index.html page to start
+- To log in, you can use this account: -username: 'ra', pin: '1111'
+- Start experimenting with the app [features](#app-features)

+## App Features
+- User Authentication: Allows users to log in with their credentials
+- Account Balance: Displays the user's current balance
+- Transaction History: Lists all the past transactions
+- Money Transfers: Transfer money to other accounts
+- Close Account: Close the account with credentials validation

 ## Technologies
 -  CSS